-This is the third post in a blog and webinar series called 101 Digital Marketing Best Practices for Nonprofits, written and presented by Heather Mansfield.
+This is the fourth post in a blog and webinar series called 101 Digital Marketing Best Practices for Nonprofits, written and presented by Heather Mansfield.
 Please sign up for Nonprofit Tech for Good’s email newsletter to be alerted of new posts.
 Thank you!

 Related Webinar: Online Fundraising Best Practices for Nonprofits